 Although we’ve elected to publish this post prematurely, we promise to provide updates, measurements, pics, etc.

 As many gardeners already know, there are a myriad of cold frame and mini greenhouse designs available online.
 Recently, our co-author (John L. Dose) wrote a piece on a similar topic, DIY Greenhouse and Cold Frame.
 My spin on this theme will examine my recent experience with a decent mini-greenhouse purchased on-line from Quictent.

 Overall, I do recommend this particular growing structure as it goes up easy and is easily packed away between uses.
 It also serves to harden off seedlings when transitioning plants from the greenhouse to the field.
 In a manner of speaking, the mini-greenhouse (MG) design serves a similar function as a cold frame.
-Next season, 2023, we will build a cold frame (CF) and place the MG on top of the wood frame.
-The dimensions of the CF will equal the dimensions of the MG’s perimeter.
-This will permit us to secure the base of the MG to the top of the CF. (More on this development in 2023).
+Next season, 2023, we plan to build 3 cold frames (CF) and perhaps place the MG on top of a raised bed. this will allow us to evaluate which system does the best job.

 Hi!
 Johnny L. Dose here with another contribution to The Garden Dreamer.

 Just a few words on two basic building materials needed for homemade cold frames and greenhouses: polycarbonate panels and wood.